Coming For 2025: Homeowners’ Course In Home Performance

 This module introduces homeowners to the critical concepts of how energy, heat, air, and moisture flow within a home, focusing on the building science principles that underpin energy efficiency.
-By understanding these fundamentals, homeowners will gain insights into how their home functions as a system and how each component—from insulation to HVAC systems—affects overall energy consumption and indoor environmental quality.
+By understanding these fundamentals, homeowners will gain insights into how their home functions as a system and how each component—from insulation to HVAC systems—affects a home’s overall performance and indoor environmental quality.

 Key Learning Objectives: